atrinix/Covid-Data-Sorter/README.md

 # Covid-Data-Sorter
-Pulls in data from text files, loads them into data structures and sorts them from a User prompted menu
+Pulls in data from CSV text files, loads them into hashmaps, and sorts them from a User prompted menu